-Gaston Milano is the CTO of GeneXus, an Uruguayan software company that focuses on simplifying software development with the pinch of automation since 1988 and is present in more than 35 countries worldwide.
+Gaston Milano is a CTO of GeneXus, an Uruguayan software company that focuses on simplifying software development with the pinch of automation since 1988 and is present in more than 35 countries worldwide.
 In his exclusive interview, Gaston discusses his business career and broad perspective as a leader and software developer.
 He talks about GeneXus’s growth and shares the secret sauce of success in the new normal.

 GeneXus is software that makes software.
 It is the first intelligent low-code platform for developing applications and systems that enable the automatic creation, development, and maintenance of programs, databases, and mission-critical applications in multiple languages and on different platforms.
 All applications created with GeneXus can be automatically adapted to changes in businesses, as well as to the new possibilities that technological progress brings along.